fastify/fastify-passport/README.md

 ### registerUserDeserializer(deserializer: (serializedUser, request) => Promise<User>)

-Registers an async user deserializer function for taking a low level serialized user object (often just a user ID) from a session, and deserializing it from storage into the request context. `@fastify/passport` cannot store rich object classes in the session, only JSON objects, so you must register a serializer / deserializer pair if you want to say fetch a User object from your database, and store only a user ID in the session.
+Registers an async user deserializer function for taking a low-level serialized user object (often just a user ID) from a session, and deserializing it from storage into the request context. `@fastify/passport` cannot store rich object classes in the session, only JSON objects, so you must register a serializer/deserializer pair if you want to fetch a User object from your database, and store only a user ID in the session.

 ```js
 fastifyPassport.registerUserDeserializer(async (id, request) => {